-At this time, the message from the Prime Minister is very clear – stay at home.
+The message from the Prime Minister is clear – stay alert – control the virus – save lives.

-To this end, Boris Johnson has ordered the compulsory closure of all non-essential shops, bars, cafes, pubs, restaurants and public venues which will no doubt have implications for the UK economy down the line.
+Boris Johnson initially ordered the compulsory closure of all non-essential shops, bars, cafes, pubs, restaurants and public venues which will no doubt have implications for the UK economy down the line.